 Some deceptions are so obvious as to be audacious, like the Jehovah’s Witness teaching that Jesus returned invisibly in 1914 when he failed to turn up physically, as predicted.
 Or the Mormon claim that Jesus walked the Americas following his resurrection and spoke to a boy in a grove of trees in 1820.
 Others are so subtle as to pass you by if you don’t know what you are seeing, what you are hearing.

-Easter this year of 2015 is the weekend of 3rd to 5th April.
-The March Ensign magazine of the Mormon Church, as you might expect, anticipates Easter, and the momentous events of that first Easter, as will Christian publications around the world.
+The March 2015 Ensign magazine of the Mormon Church, as you might expect, anticipates Easter, and the momentous events of that first Easter, as will Christian publications around the world.
 Well, not quite as will Christian publications.

 The Christian Easter